What’s the Real Value of Your Motorcycle Accident Claim?

 After evaluating all these factors, you can make a decision about whether a) the value of your motorcycle accident claim is worth pursuing and b) does it make sense to settle your case or take it to trial.
-These are decisions that a skilled motorcycle accident attorney can help you make.
+These are decisions that a skilled personal injury attorney can help you make.